 Diamond

 Blockchain technology is mainly known in connection with the cryptocurrency Bitcoin.
-It is mainly earned through mining or from trading using platforms like Bitcoin 360 AI and is now being accepted worldwide as a viable digital currency.
+It is mainly earned through mining or from trading using platforms and is now being accepted worldwide as a viable digital currency.
 But it can also be used in a completely different way, for example when trading diamonds.

 Diamonds are considered the luxury good par excellence.
 But where there is a lot of money involved, you quickly get to scammers who sell so-called blood diamonds or fakes.
 In the past, the sale of blood diamonds has financed bloody conflicts in African countries such as Angola and Sierra Leone.